megamen32/rss-vk-proxy-go/README.md

 # rss-vk-proxy-go

-A small Go service that turns public Telegram channel pages into VK-friendly RSS feeds — without RSSHub.
+A small Go service that turns public Telegram channel pages into VK-friendly RSS feeds.

 It fetches Telegram's public web view (`https://t.me/s/<channel>`), extracts posts, converts Telegram HTML into readable plain text, and serves an RSS 2.0 feed that is easier for VK importers and other simple RSS consumers to digest.

 ## Why

-RSSHub is great, but for this use case it was one more external dependency.
+There is RSSHub, and it is great, but for this use case it was one more external dependency.
 This service is designed to be self-hosted, fast, boring, and predictable:

 - direct Telegram public-page fetches;
 - plain-text descriptions instead of heavy HTML;